Continue Statement in Java

 • The continue statement can also be used in nested loops.
 If required, we can label it.

-• If not labelled, continue Java statement skips the current iteration of the loop in which it is called.
+• If not labelled, the continue Java statement skips the current iteration of the loop it is called.

-• The continue statement can be used in any loops (for, while or do-while loops).
+• The continue can be used in any loop (for, while or do-while loops).

-• An application of the "continue" statement is when we want to print the non-prime numbers in a range.
-We can use continue whenever we encounter a prime number in the loop from 1 to n.
+• The "continue" statement applies when we want to print the non-prime numbers in a range.
+We can continue whenever we encounter a prime number from 1 to n in the loop.